dotnet/csharpstandard/standard/attributes.md

 >
 > ```csharp
 > var v = new X();
-> v.ScreenName = null;   // without attribute AllowNull, get a warning
+> v.ScreenName = null;   // may warn without attribute AllowNull
 > ```
 >
 > without the attribute, the compiler may generate a warning because the non-nullable-typed property appears to be set to a null value.
 The presence of the attribute suppresses that warning. *end example*